 Although Sasha crossed the rainbow bridge in 2014, she sparked the passion and commitment that the hart team, her adopters, and their supporters use to continue to save lives.

 Since their humble beginnings, hart has rescued and rehomed more than 1,634 dogs.
-In 2018 alone, 82 dogs were rescued, 310 vaccines were administered, over 667 adoptions applications were submitted, and 28 wonderful foster parents chose to support hart.
+In 2018 alone, 82 dogs were rescued, 310 vaccines were administered, over 667 adoption applications were submitted, and 28 wonderful foster parents chose to support hart.

-Like most rescues, hart relies on the donations, support and kindness of the community to continue to give these dogs the quality of life that they deserve.
+Like most rescues, hart relies on the donations, support, and kindness of the community to continue to give these dogs the quality of life that they deserve.

 hart is very active in the community and works hard to make it as easy as possible for us to support them.
 Every year they host dozens of events around the city to fundraise, raise awareness, and allow potential adopters to meet adoptable pups.